appianps/ps-plugin-appianrpa-Snippets/snippets-low-code/snippets-pdf-reader/README.md

-This snippet provides low code actions to extract the text from a PDF file and convert the extracted text to a Word.
+This snippet provides low code actions to extract and update the text from a PDF file.
+The actions performed are detailed in the image below shown:

-## Utilities:

-* Read PDF file
-* Convert PDF to Word

 ![Robot workflow](./console/workflow.png)